-Virgin Australia Begins Wi-fi Deployment Phase
+Virgin Australia Begins Wi-Fi Deployment Phase

-Virgin Australia is starting the fleetwide rollout of its onboard wi-fi service, and plans to have a large proportion of its domestic and international jet fleet retrofitted by the end of 2018.
-Following a three-month trial period on one of its Boeing 737-800s, the carrier essentially began the broader installation by deploying wi-fi on a second 737.
+Virgin Australia is starting the fleet-wide roll-out of its onboard Wi-Fi service, and plans to have a large proportion of its domestic and international jet fleet retrofitted by the end of 2018.
+Following a three-month trial period on one of its Boeing 737-800s, the carrier deployed Wi-Fi on a second 737.
 While the carrier is not revealing the timing for the third aircraft, it will progressively work on the rest of its 737 fleet.
-Wi-fi service on ...
+Wi-Fi service on the first of Virgin’s Boeing ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS